pinggejiang/pinggejiang.github.io/_posts/2017-12-07-bspline_java_3d.markdown

 ---
 A Java version for 3D B-spline registration on medical images(mha) is uploaded to my [github repository](https://github.com/pinggejiang/bspline_java_3d).

-__Note: the code is for resarch use only, performance is not optimized__
+__Note: the code is for research use only, performance is not optimized__

-It's a translated and simplified version from C++ project written by Dr. James A. Shackleford from Drexel University.
-Implemention details please refer to
+It’s a translated and simplified version of C++ project written by Dr. James A. Shackleford from Drexel University.
+Implementation details please refer to

 #### Shackleford JA, Kandasamy N, Sharp GC.
 On developing B-spline registration algorithms for multi-core processors.
 Physics in medicine and biology.
 2010 Oct 12;55(21):6329.

 ### files included are: